JactusTheCactus/story-gen/stories/power.md

 	- Eyes turn gold
 		- The _metal_,
 			not the _colour_
+	- Sinks several inches into the ground, due to her _exponentiated mass_
 	- Speed almost looks like teleportation
 		- Each step causes a _thundercrack_